3elephants/3elephants/README.md

 ## Acknowledgments

-* Hat tip to contributors: Sail Allu and Aditya Aggarwal.
+Hat tip to contributors: Sail Allu and Aditya Aggarwal.
 Please add your name to this README in your pull request; we aim to acknowledge any contributions.
+It is contributors like yourself that make this project run
+- _with ❤️, 3 Elephants_